 This no yeast pizza dough is a super easy pizza crust recipe.
 No yeast, no kneading, no rolling.
 I call it emergency pizza dough but it’s also known as crazy crust pizza.
 It uses a liquid batter that is great for thin-crust pizza.
 The dough is ready in just a few minutes for easy, homemade pizza night.

-I have been on a search for a really easy, no yeast pizza dough.
-I do have a 2 ingredient no yeast pizza dough I use often, but the dough recipe I’m sharing today is even easier because there is no kneading or rolling involved.
+I have been on a search for a really easy, no yeast pizza dough recipe.
+I do have a 2 ingredient pizza dough I use often, but the dough recipe I’m sharing today is even easier because it’s a from-scratch dough but there is no kneading or rolling involved.

 - Italian Seasoning